 1. Introduction to the Methodological Framework 3

 2. Introduction: By-products as a pillar to achieve a climate-neutral Europe by 2050 4

 2.1.
 Biocompounds obtaining from agri-food by-products: European Strategies and Agendas 4

 2.2.
 Carbon footprint of agri-food sector 5

 2.3.
 Bio-based society 7

 3. State of the Arts 10

 3.1.
 Agro-industry sector analysis 10

 3.2.
 Challenges and Opportunities 14

 3.3.
 Educational Framework - Review of existing training 15

 3.4.
 Political and Legal Framework 4

 3.5.
 Good Practices 6

 4. Analysis of skills, knowledge and competences 9

 4.1.
 Methodology 9

 4.2.
 Survey results 12

 4.3.
 Focus Groups results 22

-5. Recommendations for the development of the Professional Profile "Expert in the valorisation of the Professional Profile". on
+5. Recommendations for the development of the Professional Profile "Expert in the valorisations for the development of the Professional Profile". ion

-of by y-products and waste in the agro-industrial sector" 25
+of b v-products and waste in the aaro-industrial sector" 25